 When Should I Take BCAAs?
 Importance of Timing Your Aminos

-In the world of supplements, BCAAs are one of the leading sellers.
+In the world of supplements, BCAAs and collagen are the leading sellers.
 Why?

-BCAA supplements are ideal for any and all fitness goals.
+BCAA supplements are ideal for any and all fitness goals and collagen has been shown to benefit our bodies in numerous ways.

 Whether you want to pack on muscle mass or you want to boost your recovery time in order to get yourself back in the gym faster, BCAAs are there to help.
 Made up of three key amino acids, BCAAs are a beneficial supplement to use inside and outside of the weight room.